 For several years now, we’ve covered abandoned hospitals, schools, shipyards, and other buildings, and are continually struck by each site’s eerie, quiet beauty.
 The abandoned Bennett School for Girls, once called Bennett College up until the 1970s, is another one of those sites, but is perhaps one of the creepiest places we’ve seen so far.
 The mere silhouette it strikes against the sky brings to mind a cross between a Gothic murder mystery mansion and and a haunted castle.

 Once a luxury hotel and lodge for the elite, then an all-women’s preparatory school that fell on hard times with the rise of co-ed education, and now a gently aging and dilapidated structure in Millbrook, New York, one of the most affluent towns in the country, the Bennett School for girls is mostly frequented by urban explorers and photographers, along with those who visit and work there in connection with its newest owners.
-Its rooms and halls, stripped for artifacts by the Millbrook Free Library, are empty, but hints of former splendor remain.
+Its rooms and halls, stripped for artifacts, are empty, but hints of former splendor remain.

 The main building, called Halcyon Hall, was built in 1890 with plans for a luxury hotel, a personal project taken on by wealthy New York publisher H.J.
 Davidson Jr. The hotel was to be part lodgings, part museum, collecting books and artifacts from around the world.
 Opacity.us, an urban exploration site, characterized the original building as a retreat, meant for the wealthy to hide away and curl up among the Hall’s cozy rooms and nooks with a good book.
 The James E. Ware designed building, which included 200 rooms in 5 stories, was built using dark wood panels and stone typical of the Queen Anne style the building evoked.